chantaldelcarmen/afterglow/README.md

 - status (backlog, in-progress, review, done)

 Initial issues were generated from the project timeline using a small automation script in `tools/gitlab-automation`.

+---

+> This project uses AI assistance (Claude, Anthropic, claude-sonnet-4-6) for development support including debugging, code review, and documentation.
+All AI-generated or AI-assisted content has been reviewed by the team.